nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Tuesday 24-Oct-2023

+The last week has been very busy will getting ready for training sessions I am running over the next 4 weeks.
+Last weekend was the first one and it went well.
+Feedback during this first 'basics' class led to some changes in the presentation content and order, so the next group that gets that presentation will reap the rewards.
+The 'intermediate' class won't be until November, but I have a bit of work to do:

+- Complete the lesson plan to summarize need-to-know basics and get into the meat of the content as soon as possible.
+- The intermediate class is 'hands on' meaning equipment will be set up and configured, so I want to come up with a few approaches to solving some issues as rapidly as possible, to keep the class moving forward as a whole.
+- Various emails with the registrants to ensure they know how to get to the venue, what to bring (and not), etc.
+- Trial-run the presentation decks to get the timing down and ensure continuity and flow of content makes sense.
+- Develop a final list of resources where students can learn more about the topic.

+I also want to send out PDF 'certificates' of accomplishment to everyone that participates, so I need to complete filling and sending these out for the basics class, and start getting them ready for the intermediate one.

+In case that's not enough, I need to exercise my newly acquired .NET MAUI knowledge, so my plan is to start developing a small mobile Weather App.
+Whiteboard planning is just about done already.
+UI wireframing, the request/response cycle, and data handling all need to be designed and debugged before I can start coding.

 ## Tuesday 17-Oct-2023

 Lots of project planning, emailing, and organizing going on the last few days.
 There are some good things coming up across the next few weeks including project presentations, and a few training session I will be leading.
 Lots more work to do (not enough coding but that will come soon enough).